‘The View’ Riles Up Viewers With Controversial Hot Topic Question

 — The View (@TheView) September 5, 2019

 The Hot Topics question is timely because today’s guest, Wendy Williams, recently divorced her husband of nearly 22 years because of infidelity.
-She said that cheating is one thing, but having a baby is something else.
+She said that cheating is one thing but having a baby is something else.
 The afternoon talk show host prefers to be pampered instead of changing Pampers at this point in her life.

 Williams also revealed that she did not even struggle with the decision to end her marriage because of what happened.
-However, she refuses to speak ill of Big Kevin not only for their son Little Kevin but also for herself since they were a couple of twenty-five years.
-After all, she chose him for all those years, and he is not a bad person regardless of this wrong choice that he made to have an affair and a child with another woman.
+However, she refuses to speak ill of Big Kevin, not only for their son Little Kevin’s sake but also for herself since they were a couple for almost 25 years.
+After all, she chose him for all those years, and she feels he is not a bad person regardless of this wrong decision that he made to have an affair and a child with another woman.

 .@WendyWilliams spoke candidly on @TheView about her whirlwind year, during which she became a hot topic after a high-profile divorce and struggles with substance abuse — and about the new life she’s building for herself. https://t.co/1WBsCibVVG